vfadeevGit/fin-assist/Readme.md

-<H1>This project automates the process of financial planning in engineering organization.</H1>
+# This project automates the process of financial planning in engineering organization.
-<div>It is built for internal usage of commercial company.</div>
+## It is built for internal usage of commercial company.